firesim/firesim/docs/Initial-Setup/Setting-up-your-Manager-Instance.rst

 ------------------------------

 .. warning::
     These instructions refer to fields in EC2's new launch instance wizard.
-Refer to version 1.13 of the documentation for references to the old wizard.
+    Refer to `version 1.13.4 <https://docs.fires.im/en/1.13.4/>`__ of the documentation for references to the old wizard, being wary that specifics, such as the AMI ID selection, may be out of date.

 Now, we need to launch a "Manager Instance" that acts as a "head" node that we will ``ssh`` or ``mosh`` into to work from.